JonathanHelianthicusDoe/trash_ideas/README.md

 isn&rsquo;t really viable and so D relies on making inorganic lure *more fickle*), but all is not lost for inorganic lure users so long as their friends stun dilligently enough to reach an acceptable(!) rate of success.

-#### why is lure kind of broken no matter how much you nerf and/or buff it?

 ### sound